ferds003/ferds003.github.io/_projects/2023 LBYMF3D.md

 ---

 ### OVERVIEW:
-The motivation for this project is the design improvement for the tumbler that I own which is Brumate's 40oz variant tumbler with a handle and a lid.
-The issue was the ease of cleaning for the gasket and lid that is a problem that a encounter as a user.
-To validate this idea with the intention to tackle ease of cleaning, accessibility, and customization, we employed a derivative approach, building upon existing products throught market research down to design architecture.
+The motivation for this project is the design improvement for the tumbler that I own which is `Brumate's 40oz variant tumbler` with a handle and a lid.
+The issue was the ease of cleaning for the gasket and lid that is a problem that an encounter as a user.
+To validate this idea with the intention to tackle `ease of cleaning`, `accessibility`, and `customization`, we employed a derivative approach, building upon existing products through market research down to design architecture.

 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/2023/lbymf3d/lbymf3d_tumbler.png" class="img-fluid rounded z-depth-1" %}</swiper-slide>